 Here is an example of the negative effect Rho has on a put option.

 You own a long put on TOP, which is currently trading at $4.00, with a Rho of 0.06, while the risk-free interest rate is at 4%.
 If the interest rate increases to 6%, our option is now worth $3.88.

 (4.00(option price) - 0.06(Rho) x 2(change in interest rates)) = $3.88

 As you can see, your put option decreased in value, while your call option increased in value when the interest rate increased.

 What Is An Option's Cost Of Carry

 Cost of carry refers explicitly to the cost incurred from an investment.
 Typically, we are referring to interest, such as the interest cost on bonds, interest expense due to margin, or the interest on a loan needed to purchase a security.

 To drive this concept home, let’s look at the decision-making process of trying to invest in TOP while it is trading at $50.

 We can buy 100 shares of the stock outright, which would cost us $5,000, or

-Instead of buying the stock outright, we can long an at the money call for $5.00.
+Instead of buying the stock outright, we can long an at-the-money call for $5.00.
 Our total cost here would be $500.
 Our initial outlay of cash would be smaller, and this would leave us $4,500 remaining.
 Plus, we will have the same reward potential for half the risk.
-Now we can take that leftover cash and invest it elsewhere such as Treasury Bills.
+Now we can take that extra cash and invest it elsewhere such as Treasury Bills.
 This would generate a guaranteed return on top of our investment in TOP.